Bitcoin

 Bonk price

-Understanding defi and its uses
+What is DeFi?
+Understanding Decentralized Finance and its uses

-Understanding defi and its uses
+What is DeFi?
+Understanding Decentralized Finance and its uses

+What does DeFi mean?
 DeFi, or Decentralized Finance, is a fast-growing industry closely related to cryptocurrency.
 At its core, DeFi aims to change the financial industry by removing intermediaries like banks and empowering users to conduct independent financial transactions.

 DeFi (Decentralized Finance) is a catch-all term for financial services run on publicly available blockchains like Ethereum.
 DeFi allows you to perform transactions like lending money and trading assets without the help of third parties like banks.
 Like cryptocurrencies, DeFi has a global reach, supports peer-to-peer transactions, and is lightning-fast.